rwxrob/bonzai/README.md

 * Package globals that will be used a lot can be single capital
 * Must be good reason to use more than 4 character pkg name
 * Avoid unnecessary comments
-* Use "deciduous tree" emoji 🌳 to mark Bonzai branches and commands

 ## Printing, Formatting, and Emphasis